Mayfair Hotel exterior birds eye view

 • Recommended

-Every weekend scores of eager Adelaide locals head to the base of Mt Lofty to attempt the heart-pumping two-kilometre hike to the summit.
-But an easier way to get an enviable Instagram selfie is to check yourself into historic Mt Lofty House, just 20 minutes from the city, where the breathtaking views from your luxuriously appointed suite will have your followers green with envy without you even breaking a sweat.
-Set amongst 22 acres of immaculately manicured gardens, this 1852 heritage-listed manor house offers a range of modern rooms and suites with king beds and fantastic views across the Piccadilly Valley, an outdoor swimming pool, billiards room, tennis court and day spa set in the home's original 19th-century stables.
+Every weekend, scores of eager Adelaide locals head to the base of Mount Lofty to attempt the heart-pumping two-kilometre hike to the summit.
+But an easier way to get an enviable Instagram selfie is to check yourself into historic Mount Lofty House, just 20 minutes from the city, where the breathtaking views from your luxuriously appointed suite will have your followers green with envy without you even breaking a sweat.
+Set amongst 22 acres of immaculately manicured gardens, this 1852 heritage-listed manor house offers a range of modern rooms with king beds and fantastic views across the Piccadilly Valley, an outdoor swimming pool, billiards room, tennis court and day spa set in the home's original 19th-century stables.
 For a more intimate stay, four free-standing self-contained cottages offer total privacy for a perfect Hills retreat.

-Address: 1 Mawson Drive, Crafers
+Address: 1 Mawson Dr, Crafers

-Price: Starting at $599 per night
+Price: From $649 per night

 Advertising